The core concept

 Each type has its own evidence requirements, its own approval chain, and its own relationship to the parent finding.
 The common thread: every deviation links to a parent finding, carries a documented justification, names a responsible approver, and is reviewed on a cadence.

 One data model detail matters here.
 In Stratus GRC-ITSM, all vulnerabilities, misconfigurations, and assessment findings are tracked as Issue Tickets.
-An Issue Ticket becomes a POA&M entry when “IS POA&M” is set to Yes.
+An Issue Ticket becomes a POA&M entry when “IS POA&M” is set to Yes; the open and closed Issue reports are the POA&M where a framework still uses one, and the same Issue data produces the vulnerability and accepted-vulnerability reports FedRAMP wants now.
 There is no separate POA&M object.
 Deviations attach to the Issue Ticket directly.
-The deviation, the parent finding, and the POA&M status are one connected record.
-With that in mind, the rest of this article covers the framework-specific requirements that determine when and how a deviation gets created, approved, and reviewed.
+The deviation, the parent finding, and the reporting status are one connected record.
+With that in mind, the rest of this article covers the framework-specific requirements that determine when and how a deviation gets created, approved, and reported.

 What CMMC requires